 - Amazon Transportation Services is yet another market Amazon is about to disrupt.

 - There are important implications for the movement of Amazon into this market.

-The Amazon Transportation Service is causing significant changes in the supply chain market.
-We project will cause even more changes in the future.
+The Amazon Transportation Service is causing significant changes in the supply chain market, and dislocation among the freight transportation providers.
+Amazon is again using its monopoly power against other very large powerful entities like UPS, FedEx, trucking companies, and freight airlines.
+We project this will cause even more changes in the future.
 You will learn what these changes are and why Amazon is entering this market.